Conversion disorder is a neurological/psychiatric disorder. It is one of a group of psychological disorders called somatoform disorders.

-Conversion disorder can be difficult to diagnose.
-It is treatable.
-Contact your doctor if you think you may have this disorder.
+Conversion disorder can be difficult to diagnose, but it is treatable.

 Copyright © Nucleus Medical Media, Inc.

 To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.

 Diagnosis of conversion disorder may be difficult.
 It is important for your doctor to carefully consider any physical causes for your symptoms.
 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include:

 Images of internal body structures may be taken with:

 If no physical cause is detected, the patient may either be referred to a neurologist or for a psychiatric consultation.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.